 In your design, try to minimize the number of "hidden" places in the store.
 In other words, a place where an employee cannot see what a customer is doing.
 Not only is it a bad idea to block all views for shoplifting, but it also impacts your ability to provide service.
 Avoid overcrowding shelves so that you can still view across them.

 A great way to prevent theft is through proactive customer service.
 If an employee is actively engaged with a customer, then it is very hard for the thief to steal.
 They know they are being watched.
 Use customer service to prevent shoplifting, it's your best weapon.
 Offer to take hung items to a dressing room for the client.
 Then check that garments are not double-hung.

 Keeping your store merchandised well is a big help in the fight against shoplifting.
 If you have disorganized shelves, how would you know someone stole from you?
 Empty space on a shelf or display table should be a big signal something is wrong.
 But only if you are focused on merchandising.

 It is important to plan store policies and procedures for shoplifting early in the business planning process.
 You hope it will never happen in your store, but the truth is—it will.
 And when it does, retailers and their staff should be prepared to handle the situation.

 Take the following into consideration when writing your shoplifting policies.

 - How do you approach a customer you suspect?

-Make sure that you take time to role-play with your employees the proper procedures.
+Make sure that you take the time to role-play with your employees on the proper procedures.
 This is not something they should "shoot from the hip."
 Train them well.

 Retailers are constantly struck by outside influences out of their control.
-And the truth is, shoplifters are not professionals.
-Only 3% of shoplifters are true "professional thieves.".
+And the truth is, the overwhelming majority of shoplifters are not professionals.
 But you can control your methods of loss prevention.
 Preventing shoplifting, stopping employee theft and reducing shrinkage can help ensure the retail store is keeping the most revenue possible.